 Lara Garcia Diaz

-Pascal Gielen is full professor of sociology of art and politics at the Antwerp Research Institute for the Arts (Antwerp University – Belgium) where he leads the Culture Commons Quest Office (CCQO).
-Gielen is editor in-chief of the international book series Arts in Society.
+Pascal Gielen (1970) is full professor of sociology of culture and politics at the Antwerp Research Institute for the Arts (Antwerp University – Belgium) where he leads the Culture Commons Quest Office (CCQO).
+Gielen is editor of the international book series Antennae – Arts in Society (Valiz).
 In 2016 he became laureate of the Odysseus grant for excellent international scientific research of the Fund for Scientific Research Flanders in Belgium.
-His research focuses on creative labour, the institutional context of the arts and on cultural politics.
-Gielen has published many books which are translated in English, Korean, Polish, Portuguese, Russian, Spanish and Turkish.
+In 2022 he was appointed by the Flemish Government as curator for conference Culture Talks.

 Thijs Lijster (1981) studied philosophy at the University of Groningen and the New School for Social Research in New York.
 In 2012 he received his PhD in philosophy (cum laude) at the University of Groningen, for a dissertation on Walter Benjamin’s and Theodor W. Adorno’s concepts of art criticism.
 He lectured on philosophy of art and culture at the Faculties of Philosophy and Arts of the University of Groningen, and the Faculty of Humanities of the University of Amsterdam.
 Currently he is researcher at the Culture Commons Quest Office of the University of Antwerp and assistant professor of philosophy of art and culture at the department of Arts, Culture and Media studies of the University of Groningen.
 Lijster won several awards: in 2009 he received the ABG/VN Essay prize, in 2010 the Dutch/Flemish Prize for Young Art Criticism, and in 2015 the NWO/Boekman dissertation award.
 He contributed to books such as Conceptions of Critique in Modern and Contemporary Philosophy (eds.
 De Boer and Sonderegger), Institutional Attitudes and No Culture, No Europe (ed.
 Gielen) and was coeditor of De Nieuwe Duitse Filosofie (The New German Philosophy, 2013), De Kunst van Kritiek (The Art of Critique, 2015), and Spaces for Criticism.
 Shifts in Contemporary Art Discourses (2015).
 He is also a regular contributor to magazines such as De Groene Amsterdammer and Metropolis M. He recently published the book De grote vlucht inwaarts.
 Essays over cultuur in een onoverzichtelijke wereld (The greap leap inward.
 Essays on culture in a complex world).
 In 2017 his book Walter Benjamin and Theodor W. Adorno on Art and Art Criticism: Critique of Art will be published by Amsterdam University Press.